 have ingested our archives and are synthesizing our intellectual property.”

-The company’s leadership, as well as its dual-class share structure, have been criticized by activist investor Starboard Value LP recently.
+The company’s leadership, as well as its dual-class share structure, have been criticized by Starboard recently.
 In September, Starboard took aim at Rupert Murdoch, arguing that the legal uncertainty surrounding the 93-year-old media mogul’s succession poses a risk to the stability and strategic direction of News Corp.

 The Murdoch family currently holds an economic ownership of approximately 14% in News Corp. and controls 41% of its voting shares.
-At the company’s annual meeting last year, Rupert transitioned to Chairman Emeritus and his son, Lachlan Murdoch, became the sole Chair of News Corp.
+At the company’s annual meeting last year, Murdoch transitioned to chairman emeritus and his eldest son, Lachlan Murdoch, became the sole chairman of News Corp.

-And it’ll be worth watching how News Corp.’s stock performs in the months following the election.
-In 2020, the company was trading for $13.31 per share the day before the election; by March 2021, the company’s stock was trading at more than $27 per share.
+And it’ll be worth watching how News Corp.’s stock performs in the months following the presidential election.
+In 2020, the company was trading at $13.31 per share the day before the election.
+By March 2021, the company’s stock was trading at more than $27 per share.

 Lucas Manfredi contributed to this report.